 GLOBAL MARKETS-Dollar gains, equity rally stalls as caution returns

-European shares turned lower after opening higher .STOXX, while stocks on Wall Street were mostly in the red and Japan's blue-chip Nikkei stock index slipped almost half a percent.
+European shares closed lower after opening higher .STOXX, while stocks on Wall Street were mostly in the red and Japan's blue-chip Nikkei stock index slipped almost half a percent.

 That left MSCI's world stock index .MIWD00000PUS hovering near two-week highs but struggling to make much headway after three days of solid gains.
 It has risen more than 3% this week and is set for its biggest weekly rise since early February.